Sloan Digital Sky Survey: Mapping Nearby Galaxies at APO (MaNGA)

 from 2014 to the spring of 2020.
 Earlier SDSS surveys only allowed spectra to be observed from the center of galaxies.
 By using two-dimensional arrays of optical fibers bundled together into a hexagonal shape, MaNGA was able to use spatially resolved spectroscopy to construct maps of the areas within galaxies, allowing deeper analysis of their structure, such as radial velocities and star formation regions.

 SDSS-V: 2020–current

-Apache Point Observatory in New Mexico began to gather data for SDSS-V in October 2020.
-Apache Point is scheduled to be converted by mid-2021 from plug plates (aluminum plates with manually-placed holes for starlight to shine through) to small automated robot arms, with Las Campanas Observatory in Chile following later in the year.
-The Milky Way Mapper survey will target the spectra of six million stars.
-The Black Hole Mapper survey will target galaxies to indirectly analyze their supermassive black holes.
-The Local Volume Mapper will target nearby galaxies to analyze their clouds of interstellar gas.
+SDSS-V began science operations at Apache Point Observatory in New Mexico in October 2020, with Las Campanas Observatory in Chile joining shortly afterward.
+Both observatories use automated robotic fiber-positioning instead of the older manually drilled plug plates.
+The survey is scheduled to continue through 2027.
+The Milky Way Mapper survey is obtaining spectra of millions of stars to study the structure and evolution of the Milky Way.
+The Black Hole Mapper survey is targeting quasars and active galaxies to investigate the growth of supermassive black holes.
+The Local Volume Mapper is creating spectroscopic maps of the interstellar gas in the Milky Way and nearby galaxies.